 This article will look at the history of Formula One from 1950 to work out who its greatest ever drivers were, and how they compare to each other.
 We’ll look at several different questions, culminating in rankings of drivers:

 - Who was the best performing driver in each year of F1 history?

 - Who was the best driver in each era of F1?

 - Are F1 drivers improving over time?

 - How do the greatest drivers from each era compare?

 Assisting me in this task is my mathematical model, which compares results of teammates across the history of F1 to draw conclusions on how strong each driver is (both as a whole and in individual seasons) regardless of the machinery they drove.
-This allows different drivers from the same era to be ranked and directly compared.
+Different drivers from the same era can therefore be ranked and directly compared.
 It also theoretically allows drivers from different eras to be ranked too, but as we shall it is not necessarily appropriate for them to be compared directly against each other in this way.

 For new readers (welcome), here is a quick summary of what the model takes into account:

 1) The percentage of the points that two team-mates score relative to each other each year.
 (Non-points finishes are also considered for less competitive cars.)
 2) The fraction of each year they spent as team mates.
 3) The points they scored compared to the maximum points available.
 4) The drivers experience and age during the season.